 If you prefer not to obtain a foster parent license, you will not be eligible for the per diem.
 However, you do qualify to receive the initial clothing, personal annual and special occasion allowance.
 You will also receive assistance for travel expenses to schools, doctors, court and visitation dates, as well as a child-care benefit of up to $90 a week for each child and a bedding allowance of up to $400.
 Your DCS case manager can also help ensure you can take advantage of free or reduced-price school lunches and book fees and Medicaid for health care services.

 In addition to these resources, DCS is an excellent resource for information on federal programs that include food stamps and Women, Infant and Children program vouchers.
-To get more information about DCS programs and assistance, reach out to the agency online or by phone at 888-631-9510.
+To get more information about DCS programs and assistance, reach out to the agency online

 This article contains general information that should not be considered legal advice.